-OK, to be clear, it’s not really the antibiotics I hate—it’s the overuse and abuse of them by lazy or overworked doctors and corporate farming operations that really get my goat.
+OK, to be clear, it’s not really the antibiotics I hate.
+They are miracle drugs when you get right down to it.
+But it’s the overuse and abuse of them by lazy or overworked doctors and corporate farming operations that really get my goat.

 It turns out that antibiotics may be making you, and your kids, fat.

-Let me back up for a moment and say that obesity is a complex issue and that no single cause for all cases will ever be found.
+Let me back up for a moment.
+I want to be clear that obesity is a complex issue and that no single cause for all cases will ever be found.
 A poor diet and lack of exercise certainly play an important part in the rising epidemic.
 But evidence is mounting that our heavy use of antibiotics is also playing a starring roll in a significant percentage of cases.

 Recently, microbiologist Dr. Martin Blaser spoke on the issue of antibiotics and obesity at the International Human Microbiome Congress in Vancouver.
-Dr. Blaser revealed how current experiments he’s conducting on laboratory mice are demonstrating that low-level antibiotics…similar to the regular dosing given to livestock on corporate-farm feed lots…can boost mouse fat by a staggering 40%.
+Dr. Blaser revealed how current experiments he’s conducting on laboratory mice are demonstrating that low-level antibiotics, similar to the regular dosing given to livestock on corporate-farm feed lots, can boost mouse fat by a staggering 40 percent.

-And as if that weren’t shocking enough he also has found that when he combines the low-dose antibiotics with a high-fat diet the jump in fat can skyrocket up to 300%!
+And as if that weren’t shocking enough he also has found that when he combines the low-dose antibiotics with a high-fat diet the jump in fat can skyrocket up to 300 percent!

-You see, when antibiotics go to work they kill off not only disease-causing bacteria but they also destroy the normal gut bacteria that, among other things, help your body metabolize fats.
+You see, when antibiotics go to work they don’t just kill off not the disease-causing bacteria.
+They also destroy the normal gut bacteria that, among other things, help your body metabolize fats.
 When that process breaks down, you get fat accumulation.